 Seven simple ways to improve your mental health this mental health awareness week.
 A quarter of the population is currently experiencing some form of mental health issue.

 Isn’t it time we gave our minds a little TLC?

 - Eat Healthily

-When you feel low, it is tempting to reach for the comfort food, but take a little longer to cook something simple, it will fuel the body and boost the mind.
-It is important to eat three meals a day and keep hydrated at this has been linked to low mood.
+When you feel low, it is tempting to reach for comfort food, but take a little longer to cook something simple, it will fuel the body and boost the mind.
+It is important to eat three meals a day and keep hydrated which has been linked to low mood.

 - Get Moving